GridMate/gridmate-examples/README.md

 ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+# Getting Started

+Welcome to GridMate community!
+This repository contains a set of examples showing GridMate capabilities.
+The content may change in the future.

 ## Examples